yokawasa/azure-container-labs/labs/ingress-01-http-application-routing.md

-# Module AKS104: Setup Ingress Controllers

-An ingress controller is a piece of software that provides reverse proxy, configurable traffic routing, and TLS termination for Kubernetes services.
-Kubernetes ingress resources are used to configure the ingress rules and routes for individual Kubernetes services.
-Using an ingress controller and ingress rules, a single IP address can be used to route traffic to multiple services in a Kubernetes cluster.

-## Setup HTTP Application Routing
+# Ingress01: Setup HTTP Application Routing

 The HTTP application routing solution makes it easy to access applications that are deployed to your Azure Kubernetes Service (AKS) cluster. it configures an Ingress controller in your AKS cluster.
 As applications are deployed, the solution also creates publically accessible DNS names for application endpoints (it actually creates a DNS Zone in your subscription).
 In creating AKS cluster in the [aks-101 module](aks-101-create-aks-cluster.md), you already enabled the `HTTP application routing solution`.
 So you're ready to use the HTTP application routing.
 For more on HTTP application routing, please refer to [this](https://docs.microsoft.com/en-us/azure/aks/http-application-routing).

 In this module, you configure the HTTP application routing which has been already deployed in an Azure Kubernetes Service (AKS) cluster, and make your app accessible via the the HTTP application routing.

-### Change the application's service type from LoadBalancer to ClusterIP
+## Change the application's service type from LoadBalancer to ClusterIP

 At this point, you can access the application endpoint with Global IP thanks to `LoadBalancer` that you've configured as the service type in `kubernetes-manifests/vote/service.yaml`.
 Here, you change the service type from `LoadBalancer` to `ClusterIP`.
 By changing the type to `ClousterIP`, you no longer can access the endpoint with Global IP but you can access within the cluster.